Judicial review in the United States: Judicial review before the Constitution

-Before the Constitutional Convention in 1787, the power of judicial review had been exercised in a number of states.
-In the years from 1776 to 1787, state courts in at least seven of the thirteen states had engaged in judicial review and had invalidated state statutes because they violated the state constitution or other higher law.
-The first American decision to recognize the principle of judicial review was Bayard v.
+Alexander Hamilton wrote in Federalist No. 78:But it is not with a view to infractions of the constitution only that the independence of the judges may be an essential safeguard against the effects of occasional ill humours in the society.
+These sometimes extend no farther than to the injury of the private rights of particular classes of citizens, by unjust and partial laws.
+Here also the firmness of the judicial magistracy is of vast importance in mitigating the severity, and confining the operation of such laws.
+It not only serves to moderate the immediate mischiefs of those which may have been passed, but it operates as a check upon the legislative body in passing them;...The first American decision to recognize the principle of judicial review was Bayard v.
 Singleton, decided in 1787 by the Supreme Court of North Carolina's predecessor.
 The North Carolina court and its counterparts in other states treated state constitutions as statements of governing law to be interpreted and applied by judges.

 These courts reasoned that because their state constitution was the fundamental law of the state, they must apply the state constitution rather than an act of the legislature that was inconsistent with the state constitution.
 These state court cases involving judicial review were reported in the press and produced public discussion and comment.
 Notable state cases involving judicial review include Commonwealth v.
-Caton, (Virginia, 1782), Rutgers v.
+Caton (Virginia, 1782), Rutgers v.
 Waddington (New York, 1784), Trevett v.
 Weeden (Rhode Island, 1786).
 Scholar Larry Kramer agreed with Justice Iredell that any judge who enforces an unconstitutional law becomes complicit in the unconstitutionality and that they themselves become lawbreakers.

-At least seven of the delegates to the Constitutional Convention, including Alexander Hamilton, John Blair Jr. George Wythe, and Edmund Randolph, had personal experience with judicial review because they had been lawyers or judges in these state court cases involving judicial review.
+At least seven of the delegates to the Constitutional Convention, including Alexander Hamilton, John Blair Jr., George Wythe, and Edmund Randolph, had personal experience with judicial review because they had been lawyers or judges in these state court cases involving judicial review.
 Other delegates referred to some of these state court cases during the debates at the Constitutional Convention.
 The concept of judicial review therefore was familiar to the framers and to the public before the Constitutional Convention.

 Some historians argue that Dr. Bonham's Case was influential in the development of judicial review in the United States.